thosearetheguise/thosearetheguise.github.io/_posts/2021-09-21-Vulnhub-Hackerkid-1.md

 According to the article we need to spin up a BIND shell. so lets go look one up..

-On kali lets get that a BIND shell.
+On kali lets get that BIND shell downloaded and ready to add to our target.

 ```
 wget https://gist.githubusercontent.com/wifisecguy/1d69839fe855c36a1dbecca66948ad56/raw/e919439010bbabed769d86303ff18ffbacdaecfd/inject.py -O exploit.py
 ```